zhouyl/flowblade/docs/components/layout/container.md

 # Container

 Responsive container component that centers content and applies max-width constraints.
 The Container component provides a consistent layout wrapper with automatic centering and responsive padding, perfect for page layouts and content sections.
+Perfect for page layouts and responsive content sections.

 ## Props